 3. In the Epistle to the Corinthians the connection between the doom of death and the sin of Adam is stated in almost the same terms; but the reference seems more limited to physical death than in the Epistle to the Romans.
 A careful examination, however, will show that there also death has the same deep and wide meaning.
-The central text is : for as in Adam all die, 1 Cor. xv. even so in Christ shall all be made alive.
-Here that process of death is going on which in the Romans passed forth as a decree once for all: it is $\pi \dot{a} \nu \tau \epsilon s \dot{a} \pi o \theta \nu \dot{\eta} \sigma \kappa o \nu \sigma \nu$, but yet $\dot{\epsilon} \nu \tau \hat{\omega} A \delta \dot{a} \mu$, in the one historical Man. and through their connection with him.
+The central text is: for as in Adam all die, even so in Christ shall all be made alive.
+1 Here that process of death is going on which in the Romans passed forth as a decree once for all: it is pántes apothneéskousin, but yet en toó Adám, in the one historical Man, and through their connection with him.
 The bodily resurrection is the argument of the chapter.
-The first Ver.
-45. man Adam was made a living soul, the last Adam was made a quickening Spirit.
-From the former we derive a corruptible body animated by a living soul, which through sin lost the provision for its continued immortality : it is not taught that Adam received and transmitted only an animal or natural existence.
+The first man Adam became a living soul, the last Adam became a life-giving Spirit.
+From the former we derive a corruptible body animated by a living soul, which through sin lost the provision for its continued immortality: it is not taught that Adam received and transmitted only an animal or natural existence.
 From the Latter we receive the new gift of immortality, for soul and body, through the Spirit of life proceeding from Him.
 But the direct argument is limited to the bodily resurrection.
-Indirectly, however, it asserts the great contrast between the sentence of eternal life and the sentence of eternal death.
-The chapter ends by saying that the sting of death is sin: it was the poison of that serpent Ver.
-56. which brought physical mortality into the race; but Christ died for our sins, and not only for our resurrection from the Ver.
-3. grave as one penalty of offence.
-Death is abolished only AFTER the resurrection : so when this corruptible shall have put on incorruption, and this mortal shall have put on immortality, then shall be
+Indirectly, how-ever, it asserts the great contrast between the sentence of eternal life and the sentence of eternal death

+The chapter ends by saying that the sting of death is sin: 3 it was the poison of that serpent which brought physical mortality into the race; but Christ died for our sins, 4 and not only for our resurrection from the grave as one penalty of offence.
+Death is abolished only AFTER THe resurrection: But when this corruptible shall have put on incorruption, and this mortal shall have put on immortality, then shall be brought to pass the saying that is written, Death is swallowed up in victory.
+5 Universal death is, to the saints, lost in the victory of life